stadium-software/datagrid-advanced-search/README.md

 1. Add a class called "lite-button" to the Clear button classes property
 2. Copy the CSS below into your StyleSheet
-3. To change the width of the dropdowns, adjust the *.filtergrid select* width property in the CSS as you see fit
+3. To change the width of the dropdowns, adjust the *--filtergrid-dropdown-width* variable in the CSS below as you see fit

 ```
+:root {
+   --filtergrid-dropdown-width: 125px;
+}
 .lite-button button {
 	background-color: white;
 	color:#3399ff;